 For inference on big models that fit entirely in unified memory, that’s still way better than nothing.
 You’ll get usable token rates on a 70B Q4 model, which a 24GB GPU can’t even load.
 But for prompt processing (the slow part where the model reads your input before it starts generating), bandwidth matters a lot, and Strix Halo is noticeably slower than a dedicated GPU.

-Translation: for chat-style use cases with shorter prompts, Strix Halo feels great.
+For chat-style use cases with shorter prompts, Strix Halo feels great.
 For document-stuffing RAG workflows or long-context coding agents, the prompt processing wait will frustrate you.
 AMD’s Medusa Halo is supposed to roughly double the bandwidth, but that’s late 2027 at the earliest.

 Should you actually buy one?